CleverTap Query Language

 reachability

-Support filtering on the following:
+It supports filtering on the following:

-- MSG-push (False indicates that the user has unsubscribed from push notifications)
+• MSG-push: False indicates that the user has unsubscribed from push notifications.

-- MSG-email (False indicates that the user has unsubscribed from email notifications)
+• MSG-email: False indicates that the user has unsubscribed from email notifications.

 {